Consular Policy Regarding the Use and Disclosure of Personal Information

 - Information that is subject to solicitor-client privilege, unless it is waived by the client (all communications, oral or written, of a confidential character, between a client or their agent and a lawyer that is directly related to seeking, formulating, or giving legal advice or legal assistance).

-This policy is governed and approved by the Assistant Deputy Minister of Consular Security and Emergency Management Branch (CFM).
+This policy is governed and approved by the Assistant Deputy Minister of Consular Security and Emergency Management Branch and Senior Official for Hostage Affairs.
 Questions and clarifications regarding the content of this guideline should be directed to Consular Policy and Planning at Global Affairs Canada.